Russell Westbrook Has Killed The Pacers Over His Career

-Lakers' Russell Westbrook Has Killed This Team Nearly Averaging A Triple-Double Against Them Over His Career With The Thunder, Rockets And Wizards
+Los Angeles Lakers' Russell Westbrook Has Killed This Team Averaging Just Under A Triple-Double Against Them Over His Career With The OKC Thunder, Houston Rockets And Washington Wizards

+The damage Russell Westbrook did to the Indiana Pacers last season was unbelievable.

-In three regular seasons games last year agains the Pacers, Westbrook averaged 27.3 points, 18.0 rebounds and 20.0 assists per game (via StatMuse)
+In three regular seasons games last year against the Pacers, Westbrook averaged 27.3 points, 18.0 rebounds and 20.0 assists per game (via StatMuse)

 Mind boggling.